ricardorauber/KeyValueStorage/README.md

 ## Usage

-Add `import KeyValueStorage` to your source code
+Add `import KeyValueStorage` to your source code.

 #### Data values